-Before any work commences, the homeowner must first make a detailed plan.
+Before any work commences, the homeowner must first make a detailed plan on the type of kitchen they desire.
 Some homeowners find it easier to work with a professional interior designer.
 Designers that specialize in kitchens and bathrooms can provide a number of ideas that fit within any personal preferences.
-They will draw up plans and work with any contractors that might be hired.
+They will draw up plans and work with contractors who might be hired.
 You can reasonably expect to pay up to 20 percent of the total cost of the kitchen remodel if an interior designer is hired.

 Even with the aid of kitchen-design software, planning a kitchen will only be successful if your measurements are precise and you take organization into consideration.
 Measure all walls and appliances.
 Don't forget to allow for opening the dishwasher, oven and refrigerator doors.
 Measure any windows and entryways as well.